FLASHDEEP™

 In parallel, THERYQ plans to build and equip its industrial platform to enable the launch of the first machines, followed by mass production of FLASHDEEP devices and the start of their commercialization in Europe.
 This industrial deployment project also represents a great economic opportunity for France, with the creation of more than 600 direct and indirect jobs in the country.
 Ultimately, it will lead to the revival of a French radiotherapy industrial sector, a field that has been neglected since the late 1980s.

-Neither FLASHDEEP nor FLASHKNiFE are commercially available and have not been cleared for sale.
-These devices are intended exclusively for display or demonstration purposes and may not be made available as medical devices until they have been brought into conformity with the relevant regulations.
+FLASHDEEP is not commercially available and has not been cleared for sale.
+This device is intended exclusively for display or demonstration purposes and may not be made available as medical device until it has been brought into conformity with the relevant regulations.

 References